GlobalFishingWatch/paper-forced-labor-responsible-ml/README.md

 with all the reproducible analyses of the paper.
 Due to confidentiality agreements, the negative cases used for validation cannot be shared, so we modified the code to run it without them.
-Since there are differences in how Mac and Linux/Windows operating systems handle random seeds when using the `ranger` package, we have copied our results from both Mac and Linux for user comparison in the script.
+Since there are differences in how Mac and Linux/Windows handle random seeds when using the `ranger` package.
+For that reason, we have copied our results in both Mac and Linux for user comparison in the script.
 The data (with anonymized vessels) to run the script is [here](https://github.com/GlobalFishingWatch/forced-labor-trustability/tree/main/data/training_repro.csv).